anantzoid/Recurrent-Entity-Networks-pytorch/README.md

 # Recurrent Entity Networks

 Pytorch implementation of REN as described in [Tracking the World State with Recurrent Entity Networks](https://arxiv.org/abs/1612.03969).
-The code is adapted from the Tensorflow version by [Jim Fleming](https://github.com/jimfleming).
+The code is adapted from the [Tensorflow version](https://github.com/jimfleming/recurrent-entity-networks).

 ## Some implementation-specific points that weren't clear to me from the paper:
 1. PReLU shares parameters between memory and output model.
 Number of parameters is equal to the number of units.